Siege of Amiens (1597): Siege

 On 13 May Henry quickly brought an army of 4,000 French and Swiss infantry and 700 French cavalry under Charles de Gontaut, duc de Biron, to Amiens.
-In a form of high diplomacy Henry gave the Huguenots hopes of substantial rights and he made sure to stick to that guarantee once the siege was over.
-This army soon began to expand from all over the kingdom but the main reinforcement was from the English—via the Triple Alliance, Elizabeth had sent 2,000 English troops to France under the command of Sir Thomas Baskerville with another 1,500 English raised in Rouen.
-Most were veterans from the fighting in Flanders and most of whom had fought at Turnhout earlier in the year.
+In a form of high diplomacy, Henry gave the Huguenots hopes of substantial rights and he made sure to stick to that guarantee once the siege was over.
+This army soon began to expand from all over the kingdom but the main reinforcement was from the English.
+Via the Triple Alliance, Elizabeth had sent 2,000 English troops to France under the command of Sir Thomas Baskerville with another 1,500 English raised in Rouen.
+Most were veterans from the fighting in Flanders and most of them had fought at Turnhout earlier in the year.

 This army cut off the provision lines from Doullens and began to lay siege to the city.
 The Spanish were surprised by the speed of the French reaction, many civilians were chased from the city and Amiens prepared for a long siege.
-The French camp grew in size while still well provisioned; two hospitals were established and the army were financed at the expense of the Duke of Sully.
+The French camp grew in size while still well provisioned.
+Two hospitals were established and the army were financed at the expense of the Duke of Sully.
 The French dug parallel and quasi-parallel trenches, one of the first in siege warfare, preceding Vauban's designs.
 The Spanish launched many attempts against the siege works but these were mainly unsuccessful.

-On 22 May 1597, Porto Carrero made a furious sally with 500 cavalry on the headquarters of General Biron, seizing a fort which the French had built to defend the headquarters.
-After two hours of fighting, the Spaniards were driven out and were soon pursued by the French troops who almost made entry into the city.
+On 22 May 1597, Portocarrero made a furious sally with 500 cavalry on the headquarters of General Biron, seizing a fort which the French had built to defend the headquarters.
+After two hours of fighting, the Spaniards were driven out and were soon pursued by the French troops who almost made an entry into the city.
 The Spaniards were saved by the arrival of 400 infantry who repulsed the French, which allowed them to close the gates.

-In mid-June Elizabeth sent more reinforcements from England with another 700 troops under Sir Arthur Savage having landed at St Valery.
-Savage would then replace the ill and dying Baskerville as commander of English forces in France.
+In mid-June Elizabeth sent more reinforcements from England with another 700 troops under Sir Arthur Chichester having landed at St Valery.
+Chichester would then replace the ill and dying Baskerville as the commander of the English forces in France.
 With this addition the English force totalled nearly 4,200 men.

-On 4 September, a French raiding party took a bastion on the south side of the city and in the assault Porto Carrero was killed just before the French withdrew.
+On 4 September, a French raiding party took a bastion on the south side of the city and in the assault Portocarrero was killed just before the French withdrew.
 He was succeeded by Girolamo Caraffa, Marquis of Montenegro.
-Four days later François d'Espinay de Saint-Luc grand master of artillery was killed by an arquebus and Henry mourned him greatly; this being a great blow to morale.
+Four days later, François d'Espinay de Saint-Luc, the grand master of artillery, was killed by an arquebus and Henry mourned him greatly.
+This being a great blow to morale of French troops.

-The situation inside Amiens, however, was grim as the siege took its toll—many troops suffered from disease and the lack of food.
+The situation inside Amiens, however, was grim as the siege took its toll.
+Many troops suffered from disease and the lack of food.
 Caraffa in desperation sent out messengers to the Archduke Albert two of which managed to get through.